Helen Mirren crowned top actress at top UK theatre awards

 Mirren is no stranger to royalty having won an Academy award for the same role in the 2006 film “The Queen”.

-The actress said the queen certainly deserved an Olivier award after receiving one of Britain’s most prestigious entertainment honors, a BAFTA, earlier this month for her support for the film and television industry.
+The actress said the queen certainly deserved an Olivier award after receiving one of Britain’s most prestigious entertainment honours, a BAFTA, earlier this month for her support for the film and television industry.

 “I think she deserves one for the most committed and consistent performance of the 20th century and probably the 21st century,” said Mirren on accepting the award from Harry Potter actor Daniel Radcliffe.